-- Time interval between reception of the last bit of the control message (PON Interface Administrate TLV, defined in 14.4.9.3Error!
-Reference source not found.) by the working L-ONU, requesting the ONU to perform switchover, and the first bit of the PLID envelope transmitted by the standby L-ONU and containing a REPORT MPCPDU reflecting the nonzero queue length. - Time interval between the detection of loss of signal by the working L-ONU and the first bit of the PLID envelope transmitted by the standby L-ONU and containing a REPORT MPCPDU reflecting the nonzero queue length. - Time interval between the reception of the first bit of a data frame by the standby L-ONU and the first bit of the PLID envelope transmitted by the standby L-ONU and containing a REPORT MPCPDU reflecting the nonzero queue length.
+- Time interval between reception of the last bit of the control message (PON Interface Administrate TLV, defined in 14.4.9.3Errort\Reference\source\not\found\Errort\Reference\source\not\found\9.3.5, or HOLDOVER message, defined in Error: Reference source not found) by the working L-ONU, requesting the ONU to perform switchover, and the first bit of the PLID envelope transmitted by the standby L-ONU and containing a REPORT MPCPDU reflecting the nonzero queue length transmitted by the standby L-ONU. - Time interval between the detection of loss of signal by the working L-ONU and the first bit of the PLID envelope transmitted by the standby L-ONU and containing a REPORT MPCPDU reflecting the nonzero queue length-transmitted by the standby L ONU. - Time interval between the reception of the first bit of a data frame by the standby L-ONU and the first bit of the PLID envelope transmitted by the standby L-ONU and containing a REPORT MPCPDU reflecting the nonzero queue length-transmitted by the standby L-ONU.